GenericMadScientist/GenericMadScientist.github.io/_posts/2022-06-06-how-chopt-works.md

 yellow in m22 to the blue in m28, so now we move the beginning up a note.

 Our next act would therefore be from the blue in m22 to the red in m28.
-Now we could dutifully calculate this, but you might have noticed we don't need to.
+Now we could diligently calculate this, but you might have noticed we don't need to.
 See, we already did m22 yellow to m28 red, which is going to be strictly better since we're starting on an earlier note and ending on the same note.
 Similarly we can rule out going from the m22 blue to the m28 yellow, and go straight to